San Pietro a Ovile, Siena: History

-The church still houses frescoes of the Life of St Pietro by Apollonio Nasini, the son of Giuseppe Nicola, on the lateral walls, and an Annunciation attributed to Bartolo di Fredi in the apse.
+The church still houses frescoes of the Life of St Pietro by Apollonio Nasini, the son of Giuseppe Nicola, on the lateral walls; and an Annunciation attributed to Bartolo di Fredi in the apse.
 Other fragmentary frescoes in the apse are attributed to unknown 13th century painter(s).
-The inventory of 1840 by Romganoli lists a Glory of St Joseph (1634) attributed to Simondio Salimbeni.
+The inventory of 1840 by Romagnoli lists a Glory of St Joseph (1634) attributed to Simondio Salimbeni.